Sustainability

 Promoting the active involvement of female employees

-The Takara Group is moving forward with initiatives in every Group company in line with an action plan that is based on the Female Participation Promotion Act to further promote the advancement of female employees’ careers.
-At Takara Holdings, Takara Shuzo, and Takara Shuzo International, we provide trainings for female managers and assistant managers with the aim of advancing their careers while balancing work and life events.
-Training is also provided for supervisors who have female employees reporting to them, with the aim of creating an environment that enables women to work with greater motivation.
+The Takara Group is moving forward with initiatives in every group company in line with an action plan that is based on the Act on Promotion of Women’s Participation and Advancement in the Workplace to further promote the advancement of female employees’ careers.
+Takara Holdings, Takara Shuzo, and Takara Shuzo International conduct training programs for mid-level employees, including women, with the aim of supporting their career development while balancing work and life events.
+In addition, training is provided for managers who supervise female employees, to help create a work environment in which women can be more motivated and engaged.
+We also hold roundtable discussions between female employees and female managers, designed to offer insights and inspiration for employees in planning their own careers.
 The companies plan to newly appoint at least 50 women to manager and assistant manager positions by fiscal year 2030 as a mid- to long-term target.
-As of April 2024, a total of 35 women have been appointed.
-The proportion of women in managerial positions was 8.6% as of April 2024 and the companies plan to increase the proportion to 10% or more by the end of fiscal year 2025.
+As of April 2025, a total of 44 women have been appointed.
+The proportion of women in managerial positions was 10.2% as of April 2025, exceeding the companies’ target of achieving at least 10% by the end of fiscal year 2025.

 >Click here for information on Takara Holdings' initiatives.(Japanese only)